ΠΛΑΤΕΙΑ ΦΙΛΟΜΟΥΣΟΥ ΕΤΑΙΡΕΙΑΣ A Square in Celebration of The Muses

 In order to fulfill its purposes, the Society was funded by prominent members of the Greek society, but also foreign –mostly British–dignitaries and royalties such as the King of Bavaria, the Prince of Prussia, the Duchess Maria of Weimar the imperial couple of Russia, the Duchess Catherine of Oldenbourg, and others.
 The society was suspended when the Turks briefly recaptured Athens in 1827, during the War of Independence.

-As a young child I used to play with my brother and friends in this little square, since our home used to be on Agia Ekaterini square, a few yards away, and my father's small publishing house used to be on Angelou Geronta Street, on one of the square's defining streets, above what is now known as Oionos Cafe, a nice place to rest and drink a cup of coffee or try their excellent homemade pizza.
-Next door, at 9, Angelou Geronta, visit Pantheon bakery and restaurant for a hearty breakfast, sandwiches, baked goods, light meals or desserts.
+As a young child I used to play with my brother and friends in this little square, since our home used to be on Agia Ekaterini square, a few yards away, and my father's small publishing house used to be on Angelou Geronta Street, on one of the square's defining streets, above what is now known as Oionos Cafe, a restaurant also serving drinks or coffee.
+Next door, at 9, Angelou Geronta, visit Pantheon brunch and bistro.
+On Philomoussou Etaireias 1, the newcomer Roi, located in a wonderfully restored neoclassical building, is a restaurant also serving coffee or drinks.
+And, on the corner of Philomoussou Etaireias and Farmaki Streets, renown chef Leonidas Koutsopoulos opened his excellent Samano Radio Restaurant, a true jewel in the gastronomic map of Athens!

 Several stores, mostly street food and tourist memorabilia line the streets of the area.
 Make sure the souvenir you decided to buy for your loved ones back home as a reminder of your trip to Athens is not made in China.
 There are quality products, of high taste hand-crafted or manufactured in Greece, but one needs to look for them.